FAQ for Animal Quarantine

 20. Can my pet be quarantined on Kauai, Maui or the Big Island? back to top

-There are two satellite quarantine stations on the neighbor islands.
-Owners must make prior arrangements with these privately run facilities.
+Kauai is the only island with a satellite quarantine station on the neighbor islands.
+Owners must make prior arrangements with:

 P.O.
 Box 3330